Esri/geodev-hackerlabs/develop/python_api/README.md

 ## Install the ArcGIS API for Python

 Esri distributes the ArcGIS Python API in a conda package called arcgis accessible at Esri's channel named esri.
-Install the arcgis package with the following command:
+Install the arcgis package with the following command.
+Additional packages, including 'jupyter' (mentioned below), get installed with the arcgis package.

 ```bash
 conda install --name gis-enviro -c esri arcgis